Calendar of Retreats

 Christin McIntyre, MD, Ph.D.

-“And Mary kept all these things, reflecting on them in her heart.”
 As women – daughters, sisters, wives and mothers – we are uniquely designed to observe the needs of others and intercede on their behalf.
 Yet too often our loving concern only drives us to worry, while we feel powerless to help the ones we love.
 Learn to model our Blessed Mother, Mary, collecting treasure from all that God permits to happen, and making use of all things in intercessory prayer.
-Experience “God with us” in Immanuel Moment meditation, drawing peace and strength from Jesus within, as Mary did.
-Come with all your cares and anxieties, and find rest for your souls in the presence of our Lord and his mother.
+Experience “God with us” in Immanuel Moment meditation, drawing peace and strength from the presence of Jesus within, as Mary did.
+Pray alongside your sisters in Christ, with time spent in small groups to share joys and sorrows and strengthen each other in faith.
+Come with all your cares and anxieties, and find rest for your souls.

 Dr. Christin McIntyre is a Portland native and married mother of five who converted to Catholicism in 1997.
 She earned a combined MD/PhD degree in Pharmacology and Toxicology from the University of Kansas Medical Center, and returned to Oregon to complete a residency in Psychiatry at OHSU.
 She has been in outpatient practice as a psychiatrist in the Portland area since 2003, and continues to see patients in Oregon and Washington by telehealth since relocating to Idaho in 2021.
 Psychotherapy continues to be a main focus of her practice, and to better serve a growing number of Catholic patients in recent years, she has pursued training in Thomistic psychology as well as with the John Paul II Healing Center.